codio/site/source/docs/content/authoring/guides/chapter.html.md

 ### Seeing Chapters
-You can see which Chapters are defined by opening up the table of contents.
-You can see that each Chapter is bold and sections within each Chapter are numbered accordingly.
+You can see which chapters are defined by opening up the table of contents.
+You can see that each chapter is bold and sections within each chapter are numbered accordingly.

 <img alt="authtoken" src="/img/docs/guides/chapter.png" class="simple"/>